How To Naturally Unblock A Drain With Soda Crystals

 Instead, I would recommend using soda crystals to help unblock your drain naturally.
 I use soda crystals all around my home for a variety of natural cleaning purposes.

-What makes soda crystals a great choice for this job, is that soda crystals have detergent properties, which help tackle dirt and grease.
+What makes soda crystals a great choice for this job is that soda crystals have detergent properties, which help tackle dirt and grease.
 It’s these grease-fighting properties that make it great at dealing with fat-clogged drains.

-How to Unblock a Slow-Clearing Drain Using Soda Crystals
+How To Unblock A Slow-Clearing Drain Using Soda Crystals

-For sinks that are blocked by fats – for example, kitchen sinks that have been clogged by cooking fats, or bathroom sinks that have been clogged by soaps or oils, then soda crystals are a great option to naturally unblock your drain.
+For sinks that are blocked by fats – for example, kitchen sinks that have been clogged by cooking fats, or bathroom sinks that have been clogged by soaps or oils – then soda crystals are a great option to naturally unblock your drain.

 Here’s how to get that water flowing freely again:

-1. First of all, boil a full kettle of water.
+- First of all, boil a full kettle of water.

-4. Leave the soda crystals to sit for 5 to 10 minutes in your drain to help break up fat and grease deposits.
+- Leave the soda crystals to sit for 5 to 10 minutes in your drain to help break up fat and grease deposits.

-5. Next, boil another kettle full of water.
+- Next, boil another kettle full of water.

-6. Now, slowly pour the kettle of water down the drain to wash the soda crystals, and broken down fat and grease away.
+- Once boiled, carefully and slowly pour the kettle of water down the drain to wash the soda crystals, and broken down fat and grease away.
 Take care, as you may get splashes of boiling water as the soda crystals get to work on the blockages.

-7. Repeat steps 1 to 6 until your drain is clear.
+- Repeat steps 1 to 6 until your drain is clear.
 You should be able to see an improvement every time you repeat these steps.

-Remember to take care carrying kettles of boiling water.
+Remember to take care when carrying kettles of boiling water.
 Check for any trip hazards, and try to do it when small children and pets aren’t underfoot.

 What If Hair Is Blocking My Drain?